 Problems Inside the Medieval Catholic Church

 In 1517, a monk named Martin Luther addressed several problems he saw within the Catholic Church.
-On Halloween night he nailed a list of these problems to the door of the church in the town where he lived: Wittenberg, Germany.
-That list contained 95 problems and is known as the 95 Theses.
+On Halloween night, he nailed a list of these problems to the door of the church in the town where he lived: Wittenberg, Germany.
+That list contained 95 of his grievances and is known today as the 95 Theses.

 The 95 Theses pointed out several things wrong with the Catholic Church at the time.
 One of the biggest things was the sale of indulgences.
 Indulgences were a piece of paper from the Church that was supposed to lessen a person’s time in purgatory and help them get to heaven faster.
 Luther disagreed with this, saying that buying indulgences had no impact on whether or not people would go to heaven.